stepzen-dev/transferred-stepzen-schemas/location-weatherreport/README.md

 # Location-weatherreport

-This schema extends the Location schema with the Weatherreport schema
+This schema extends the Location interface with the WeatherReport interface